MicrosoftDocs/microsoft-365-docs/microsoft-365/enterprise/m365-dr-workload-viva-connections.md

 Required Conditions:

-1. Tenant has a sign up country included in *Local Geography* or *Expanded Local Geography*.
+1. Tenant has a sign up country included in _Local Region Geography_ or _Expanded Local Region Geography_.
-2. Tenant has a valid Advanced Data Residency subscription for all users in the tenant
+2. Tenant has a valid Advanced Data Residency subscription for all users in the tenant.
-3. The Viva Connections subscription customer data is provisioned in *Local Geography* or *Expanded Local Geography*
+3. The Viva Connections subscription customer data is provisioned in _Local Region Geography_ or _Expanded Local Region Geography_*

 **Commitment:**